-While contactees offer a rosy picture of the UFO phenomenon, other, darker visions have obsessed some saucer enthusiasts.
-In fact, even contactees agree that all is not well.
-Sinister forces oppose the Space Brothers' benevolent mission.
+While some contactees offer a rosy picture of UFO phenomena, other saucer enthusiasts believe sinister forces oppose the Space Brothers' benevolent mission.
 Some of these are extraterrestrial and others terrestrial, and they work together to thwart the emergence of the truth.

-Through the "Bender mystery" the legend of the "men in black" (MIB) came into the world — even though, as Barker observed, a man in black had played a villainous role in the Maury Island incident.
+Through the "Bender mystery" the legend of the men in black came into the world — even though, as Barker observed, a man in black had played a villainous role in the Maury Island Incident (read more about the Maury Island Incident).
 According to Barker, the MIB were ranging as far afield as Australia and New Zealand, scaring still more UFO buffs into silence.